sdevRay/RedditRetweeter/README.md

 - [Reddit.NET](https://github.com/sirkris/Reddit.NET)
 - [Tweetinvi](https://github.com/linvi/tweetinvi)

-A predetermined limit of Reddit posts are pulled from a Joke subreddit, this content is formatted and saved to a text file in JSON format.
+A predetermined limit of Reddit posts are pulled from a subreddit, this content is formatted and saved to a text file in JSON format.
 A timer scans the file then pulls the contents so a single entry can be extracted.
 This entry is removed from the file and then formatted for a post to twitter.
 The title, body and credits are separate into different replies on the same post.

 ![RedditRetweeter Screenshot](https://github.com/sdevRay/sdevRay.github.io/blob/master/assets/redditretweeter.png?raw=true)